 The Chiaroscuro of the Revolution, Memory and Resistance

-It was the past which would soon become unpredictable and Comrade Stalin using the fragility of the past would drown the blinding light out whith his dark shadows.
-In many ways this is close to the central theme of this film: the chiaroscuro of the Revolution as well as about how memories can be manipulated and distorted to give a new meaning to events lived and the hope for resistance against this.
+It was the past which would soon become unpredictable and Comrade Stalin using the fragility of the past would drown the blinding light out with his own dark shadows.
+In many ways this is close to the central theme of this film: the chiaroscuro of the Revolution and the issue of how memories can be manipulated and distorted to give a new meaning to events lived along with the hope that there will arise some resistance against this.

 Figueres gives what seems to be a rather optimistic vision of Stransky trying to resist Stalin at a final moment.
 Optimistic ?
 Or perhaps not- for wasn’t Eisenstein’s Ivan the Terrible Part Two just such a moment of resistance whereby cinema tried to resist and throw back everything that the arch manipulator had done to imprison the original dream?
 While Eisenstein’s meeting with Stalin about his incorrect picture was eventually to lead to Eisenstein’s premature death by heart attack (The K Effect has a scene where Eisenstein celebrates his 50th and final birthday with Stransky), Stransky’s truth-telling film gets him sent to the camps from which (implausibly) he escapes and lives out